 Alcoholism affects people from all walks of life.
-According to the United States Centers for Disease Control (CDC), more than 88,000 people die from alcohol-related deaths each year in the United States.1 And alcohol continues to be one of the nation’s most preventable causes of death, second only to tobacco and a poor diet/sedentary lifestyle.
+According to the United States Centers for Disease Control (CDC), more than 88,000 people die from alcohol-related deaths each year in the United States.1 And alcohol continues to be one of the nation’s most preventable causes of death, second only to tobacco and a poor diet and a sedentary lifestyle.

 Alcoholism has a profound effect on the entire body, especially the brain, heart, pancreas, mouth, liver, and immune system.
 In spite of its negative impact, more Americans than ever before consume alcohol on a regular basis.2 Understanding the dangers of alcohol abuse and its impact on society can help you and your loved ones make healthier choices.

 General Alcohol Statistics

-- More than 15 million people struggle with an alcohol use disorder in the United States, but less than eight percent of those receive treatment.1
+- An estimated 15 million people struggle with an alcohol use disorder in the United States, but less than 10% of them receive treatment.4

 - Teen alcohol use kills 4,700 people each year.
-That’s more than all illegal drugs combined.6
+That’s more than all illegal drugs combined.8

 Alcohol and Women

-- Approximately one in two women of child-bearing age drink, and 18 percent of women in this group binge drink (five drinks per binge, on average).6
+- Approximately one in two women of child-bearing age drink, and 18% of women in this group binge drink (five drinks per binge, on average).8

-- Women who binge drink are more likely to have unprotected sex, increasing the risk of unintended pregnancy and sexually transmitted diseases.6
+- Women who binge drink are more likely to have unprotected sex, increasing the risk of unintended pregnancy and sexually transmitted diseases.8

-- Women who drink while pregnant increase the risk of fetal alcohol syndrome, which can cause mental and physical birth defects.6
+- Women who drink while pregnant increase the risk of fetal alcohol syndrome, which can cause mental and physical birth defects.8

-- Binge drinking dramatically increases the risk of sexual assault on women, especially those living in a college setting.6
+- Binge drinking dramatically increases the risk of sexual assault on women, especially those living in a college setting.8